All Products

 Note

-If OceanBase and Realtime Compute for Apache Flink are not in the same VPC, you must first establish a cross-VPC network connection or use the Internet for access.
-For more information, see Storage management and operations and How can a fully managed Flink cluster access the Internet?.
+If OceanBase and Realtime Compute for Apache Flink are not in the same VPC, you must establish a cross-VPC network connection or use a public endpoint for access.
+For more information, see Workspace management and operations and How can a fully managed Flink cluster access the Internet?.

 username